 Being a feminist and voting in this election feels much the same.
 I suppose in November I will just close my eyes, think of America, and try to bring myself to vote for the (alleged) rapist who will do the least harm to women’s rights.
-I can’t say for certain I’ll be able to finish the task.

 But it doesn’t have to be this way.